 Notice of Proposed Rulemaking

-This rulemaking action clarifies and makes specific the authority for regulating trail uses and users on trails in the State Park System.
+This rulemaking action clarifies and makes specific the authority for regulating trail uses and users on trails in the state park system.

 Current trail use regulations are inconsistent.

-The new regulations clarify that all trails are open to pedestrians and closed to all other uses unless designated open to the additional use.
+The new regulations clarify that all trails are open to pedestrians and closed to all other uses unless designated as open to the additional use.

 There will not be a change in the current trail use designations as a result of these regulations being adopted.

-Any changes to any current trail use designation will be decided by the District Superintendent after careful analysis and public input.
+Any changes to current trail use designation will be decided by the District Superintendent after careful analysis and public input.